- Get a dose of 19th-century history as you learn about the Klondike Gold Rush

 Day 4: Haines to Haines Junction

 Continue on the road and stop at picturesque Kathleen Lake to stretch your legs and take photos.
-Today's route ends in Haines Junction along the edges of Kluane National Park and Reserve, a UNESCO World Heritage Site, with Canada’s highest peak (Mount Logan) as well as the largest non-polar icefield in the world, and a rich variety of bird, plant, and animal life.
+Today's route ends in Haines Junction along the edges of Kluane National Park and Reserve, a UNESCO World Heritage Site, with Canada’s highest peak (Mount Logan) and the largest non-polar icefield in the world, a rich variety of bird, plant, and animal life.

 Day 5: Haines Junction to Whitehorse

 Today, you'll start with a visit to the Kluane National Park Visitor Information Centre for interpretive displays and an audio-visual presentation.
 Depending on the level of interest, you can also organize a spectacular flight by bush plane over the immense glaciers of the park (optional).
 This adventure, over a virtually pristine wilderness, is especially spectacular during a clear day.

 From here, you'll return to Whitehorse in the early afternoon and transfer to the airport for your departure.